Ce webinaire â été offert en anglais.

 The webinar is sponsored by TAC’s Pavement Standing Committee and Soils & Materials Standing Committee.
 Speakers will address pavement preservation from both government and contractor perspectives.

-Tom Kazmierowski, Golder Associated Ltd.
+Tom Kazmierowski, Golder Associates Ltd.

 Tom has three decades of experience in pavement and materials engineering for road design, construction, preservation and rehabilitation.
 He has authored or co-authored more than 100 technical papers, and championed the use of sustainable in-place pavement recycling technologies (FDR, CIR, CIREAM, and HIR) and thin lift pavement preservation strategies.